TerryHowe/goat/demo/README.md

 Functional Demo
 ===============
 This demo compares looping over a set of data rather than manually calling a function for each.
 I would guess this is a comparison of functional programming vs structured programming.

-In my opinion there are two disadvantages to looping over a set of data:
+In my opinion there are two disadvantages the looping pattern:
 1. It is more complex
 2. It is harder to debug

 Loop
 ====
-The loop example is 11 lines of code, you have an array and loop.
+The [loop example](https://github.com/TerryHowe/goat/blob/master/demo/main.go#L20:L32) is 11 lines of code, you have an array and loop.
 When it fails, you often cannot tell which item failed:

     - Loop Case ----------------------------
     panic: Unexpected boom!